-1. BA requires 6 hours of second year foreign language (usually means 10 hours of first year).
+1. B.A. requires six hours of second year foreign language (usually means 10 hours of first year).

-3. BS requires 8 hours of natural science which is 2 hours over the core requirement.
+3. B.S. requires eight hours of natural science which is two hours over the core requirement.

-You may choose between a minor, double major, or interdisciplinary studies cluster.
+You may choose between a minor, double major, thesis or specific certification programs.
 Please see an advisor for more information.

-If you are pursuing a Bachelor of Arts (BA), you must have 6 hours of sophomore foreign language (ie. 2301 and 2302).
+If you are pursuing a Bachelor of Arts (B.A.), you must have six hours of sophomore foreign language (ie. 2301 and 2302).
 These classes generally have prerequisites, so be sure to check the catalog and/or schedule before registering.
-If you are pursuing a Bachelor of Science (BS), you are not required to have any foreign language.
+If you are pursuing a Bachelor of Science (B.S.), you are not required to have any foreign language.

 Formal sciences (as opposed to natural sciences) are sciences of concepts (as opposed to physical properties).
-Mathematics, computer science, formal logic, and statistics are formal sciences at the University of Houston.
-Formal science courses, for the BS degree, are the Math and Math/Reasoning core classes, plus continuations of those (i.e. Calculus II, Logic II, etc.).
-The explicit requirement is 12 hours of Formal science, 6 hours of which MUST BE IN MATH.
-Your core College Algebra and core Math/Reasoning cover 6 of the 12 hours, so you need 2 classes (six hours) beyond the core classes.
+Mathematics, computer science, formal logic and statistics are formal sciences at the University of Houston.
+Formal science courses for the B.S. degree are the math and math/reasoning core classes, plus continuations of those (i.e. Calculus II, Logic II, etc.).
+The explicit requirement is 12 hours of formal science, six hours of which MUST BE IN MATH.
+Your core college algebra and core math/reasoning cover six of the 12 hours, so you need two classes (six hours) beyond the core classes.
 Please see an advisor with any questions.